blackbird-house/ditto-server/README.md

 ### **Privacy & Security**
 - **User Isolation**: Each user can only see their own chats
-- **Access Control**: Users can only access chats where they are a participant
+- **Access Control**: Users can only access chats where they are a user
 - **Message Privacy**: Users can only view messages from chats they participate in
 - **Authentication Required**: All chat endpoints require valid JWT authentication